-The behavioral ecology of cetaceans also implies high intelligence; for example, bottlenose dolphins are widely believed to possess individual, or signature, whistles, 371 which are thought to be important for individual recognition or keeping groups together.
-372 Animals in the wild will make their specific whistles, which will be copied by nearby dolphins.
-This is an example of dolphins "addressing each other individually," 373 i.e., using the whistles in a way similar to humans using names.
-Dolphins are the only non-human animals known to communicate in such a way, which in itself is believed to have been a key step in the evolution of human language.374 Similar calls, although not as obviously specific to individuals, have also been reported in comparable contexts in orcas.375
+The behavioral ecology of cetaceans also implies high intelligence; for example, bottlenose dolphins are widely believed to possess individual, or signature, whistles, 431 which are thought to be important for individual recognition or keeping groups together.
+432 Animals in the wild will make their specific whistles, which will be copied by nearby dolphins.
+This is an example of dolphins "addressing each other individually;" 433 i.e., using the whistles in a way similar to humans using names.
+Dolphins are the only non-human animals known to communicate in such a way, which in itself is believed to have been a key step in the evolution of human language.434 Similar calls, although not as obviously specific to individuals, have also been reported in comparable contexts in orcas.435

 The complexity of cetacean communication has often been used as a potential indicator of intelligence, and a study examining the complexity of cetacean vocalizations discovered that the "communication capacity," or the ability to carry information, of dolphin whistles is similar to many human languages.
-This suggests that cetaceans have the potential to be speaking their own language, which, as far as we currently know, would make them the only animals besides humans to do so.
+436 This suggests that cetaceans have the potential to be speaking their own language, which, as far as we currently know, would make them the only animals besides humans to do so.
 In addition, research has shown that cetaceans have the capacity for vocal learning.
-Other research has demonstrated that bottlenose dolphins can be taught to imitate computer-generated sounds and to use these sounds to label or "name" objects.

-One of the most successful and illuminating cetacean linguistic studies was conducted by Louis Herman,379 who taught bottlenose dolphins a simple sign language and a computer-generated sound language.380 This study determined that, using these artificial symbolic languages, dolphins could understand simple sentences and novel combinations of words, but most importantly that cetaceans comprehended sentence structure (syntax)-an advanced linguistic concept.
-Interestingly, while we have been able to teach dolphins relatively sophisticated artificial languages, we have been unable to decode their many vocalizations, which may very well be a language.
+437 Other research has demonstrated that bottlenose dolphins can be taught to imitate computer-generated sounds and to use these sounds to label or "name" objects.
+438 sound language.440 This study determined that, using these artificial symbolic languages, dolphins could understand simple sentences and novel combinations of words, but most importantly that cetaceans comprehended sentence structure (syntax)-an advanced linguistic concept.
+Interestingly, while we have been able to teach dolphins relatively sophisticated artificial languages, we have been unable to decode their many vocalizations, which may well be a language.
 This raises the question of which species is "smarter"-dolphins, who can learn and understand what people want of them, or humans, who have yet to learn or understand what dolphins might be telling us.